blog feature image

 If you’re not quite sure if your domain is private, you can look up your domain with our WHOIS lookup search.
 Simply search for your domain name and if your contact information is replaced with the information provided by your registrar, you have domain privacy activated.

 Alternatively, you can review your domain privacy settings from your account control panel under your Dynadot account.
-For more information on registering a private domain, check out our domain privacy help page here.

 Frequently Asked Questions About Private Domain Registration